 Become a Monthly Sustainer

 When you become a monthly sustainer, you become a reliable source of monthly funding for our programs and workshops throughout the year.
 This is a powerful way to support our current and future endeavors, no matter the amount.
-To make an automatic donation each month to Clarion West, simply check the “Make This Recurring (Monthly)” box on the PayPal donation form.
+To make an automatic donation each month to Clarion West, simply select the “Donate Monthly” option in the donation form.

 If your employer will match your donation, please let us know.
 Adobe, Bank of America, Boeing, Google, Microsoft, Pfizer, and many other companies will match your donations to Clarion West.